jannis-baum/bachelor-thesis/thesis/chapters/3_2-implementation.md

 provides highlighting and the completion menu as children, while the `<textarea>` makes the text editable.

+#### *Annotations* page group

-\bigskip \noindent The Annotation Interface's final page group, *Annotations*, provides the ability to manage PharMe's internal patient-oriented
+The Annotation Interface's final page group, *Annotations*, provides the ability to manage PharMe's internal patient-oriented \glspl{annotation} made out of
-\glspl{annotation} made out of \glspl{brick}.
+\glspl{brick}.
 Through this page group, the user is given access to all the data present on the Annotation Server along with filtering options.
 The initial data overview is split up into entries for drugs, and entries for \glspl{guideline}.
-The entries presented here are akin to the guidelines \gls{cpic} offers and the drugs corresponding with them, and are shown with labels indicating which entries are missing which types of
+The entries presented here are akin to the guidelines \gls{cpic} offers and the drugs corresponding with them, and are shown with labels indicating which entries are missing which types of \glspl{annotation}.
-\glspl{annotation}.

 Supplementary to selecting the category *drugs* or *\glspl{guideline}*, the user can choose to filter for entries that are missing \glspl{annotation} or entries